ZcashFoundation/frost/performance.md

 Coordinator.
 Finally, the Coordinator carries out the final step, Aggregate, which produces the final signatures from all the signatures shares received.

-The benchmark for the Ristretto255 suite looked like the following:
+The benchmark for the Ristretto255 suite looked like the following.
+(Benchmarks were run on an AMD Ryzen 9 5900X 3.7GHZ, Ubuntu 22.04, Rust 1.66.0.)

 ![](times-by-size-and-function-ristretto255-all-shares.png)